zencart/documentation/content/user/Security/hacked.md

 ## Secure Your Site Using the Security Recommendations

 3\.
-Ensure that you have secured your site following the recommendations provided with the code. [**An online copy is here for your convenience**](http://tutorials.zen-cart.com/index.php?article=73).
+Ensure that you have secured your site following the recommendations [provided with the code](https://www.zen-cart.com/docs/important_site_security_recommendations.html).